-What we don't: Short two to five year warranty, depending on the model.
+What we don't: Short two- to five-year warranty, depending on the model.

 Salsa’s humble beginnings can be traced back to a Northern California garage in the early 1980s.
 And while they may have been bought by distribution giant Quality Bicycle Products in 1997, Salsa’s no-frills approach is as strong as ever.
 Perhaps best known for their bikepacking and adventure-focused models, like the time-tested Fargo and Tour Divide-winning Cutthroat, Salsa also offers a comprehensive range of more traditional mountain options.
 One of their more popular models comes in the form of a hardtail, known as the Timberjack 27.5+, which can be set up with frame bags for backcountry overnights or stripped down for singletrack.
-We recently tested a version of this bike and thoroughly enjoyed its plus-sized tires (2.8-inches wide at both the front and rear) and aggressive feel.
+We recently tested this bike and thoroughly enjoyed its plus-sized tires (2.8 in. wide at both the front and rear) and aggressive feel.

 Salsa Cycles has found a bit of a niche in the industry, catering more to backcountry explorers than those fixated on Strava KOMs.
 As with the Timberjack above, most of their offerings come equipped with mounting locations for bags, bottles, or extra supplies.
 And no matter what model you’re looking at, one thing remains clear: Salsa’s bikes are focused on getting you off the beaten path.
 If there’s one brand that has me daydreaming of my next big adventure above all others, it’s Salsa Cycles.